petermr/pygetpapers/joss/README.md

 * from total metadata in memory, systematically download requested (optional content) (minutes, depending on size)
 * recover from crashes, restart

-# implementation
+# Implementation

 getpapers was implemented in NodeJS which allows multithreading and therefore potentially download rates of several XML documents per second on a fast line.
 Installing NodeJS was a problem on some systems (especially Windows) and was not well suited for integration with scientific libraries (mainly coded in Java and Python).
 We, therefore, decided to rewrite in Python, keeping only the command line and output structure, and have found very easy integration with other tools, including GUIs. pygetpapers can be run both as a command-line tool and a module, which makes it versatile.

-# testing and examples
+# Testing and examples

-# interface with other tools
+# Interface with other tools

 Downloading is naturally modular, rather slow, and we interface by writing all output to the filesystem.
 This means that a wide range of tools (Unix, Windows, Java, Python, etc.) can analyze and transform it.
 The target documents are usually static so downloads only need to be done once.
 Among our own downstream tools are